-The specific expenditures analyzed were actual paid claims per Medicaid beneficiaries in a nursing facility with a similar average length of stay.
+The specific expenditures analyzed were actual paid claims per Medicaid beneficiaries in a nursing facility, including individuals who are elderly and disabled, with a similar average length of stay.
 Every year after was adjusted based on a 2.8% average projected MEI.
 Projected MEI was calculated based on estimated increases for Q3 2023 - Q2 2028.